 Wallace Peaslee

-Mathematics PhD Student at Cambriddge, previously at Duke.
-Mathematics for image analysis and art investigatiton.
+Applied Mathematics PhD Student at Cambridge, previously at Duke.
+Math for image analysis and art investigation.

 Office F1.14, Pavillion F,